 - Look for a fan with a lot of speeds.
 If the fan only has Low, Medium, High, it’s very unlikely that the Low setting will be slow enough to be silent.

-Note: Fan power and other types of air movement are measured in CFM, or cubic feet per minute.
-This isn’t really useful for our purposes except for comparison from one fan to the next.
+Fans and other types of air movement are measured in CFM, or cubic feet per minute.
+This isn’t really useful for our purposes except for comparing one fan to the next.

-If you want a quiet fan, a ceiling fan is always going to be the best option because it’s the largest, moves the most slowly, and can operate silently.
-They are hard to install and don’t work in all rooms though, so you can find the best alternatives below.
+And, this is a big one: If you want a quiet fan, a ceiling fan is always going to be the best option!
+If you are reading this article then a ceiling fan probably isn’t an option for you, but if you are considering a $200 ceiling fan or a $150 standing fan, go ahead and get the ceiling fan!
+This is the case because a ceiling fan is larger, moves more slowly, and can operate silently.
+Ceiling fans require electrical work to install and don’t work in low ceiling rooms, so you can find the best alternatives below.

 Dyson Cool Fans

 Dyson fans are love-em-or-hate-em thanks to their high price and modern design.
-That said, they are actually good air movers and operate more quietly than just about any fan on the market.
-A Dyson desktop fan (for years I have owned multiple AM06 10-inch models) are essentially silent at speed levels 1 and 2 (out of 10) and move enough air in order to do some slight cooling as well as keep room air circulating.
+That said, they are good air movers and operate more quietly than just about any fan on the market.
+A Dyson desktop fan is essentially silent at speed levels 1 and 2 (out of 10) and move enough air in order to do some slight cooling while keeping them room air circulating.

-Dyson fans aren’t cheap and their ultra-modern aesthetic doesn’t fit in many homes, so they are an immediate “no” for most people.
+Dyson fans aren’t cheap and their ultra-modern aesthetic doesn’t fit in all homes, so they are an immediate “no” for many people.
 That’s a completely reasonable reaction, and I won’t try to sell anyone on them.
-That said, they do work well, especially a low speeds.
-These aren’t good fans for full-room circulation, even the tower Dysons aren’t that good for this (like the TP02 Pure Cool Link).
-Dyson fans just don’t move the volume of air (in a CFM sense)
+That said, they can be counted on to be essentially silent.
+I will note that these aren’t good fans for full-room circulation, even the tower Dysons aren’t that good for this (like the TP02 Pure Cool Link).
+Dyson fans just don’t move the volume of air to replace, say, a large Vornado.
+Dyson is getting closer to this with the Big+Quiet, but it costs $1000, so it’s not practical for the vast majority of buyers.

 Vornado Circulator Fans

-I’ve had my eye on the newer Vornado 610DC, thanks to two main things: lower energy usage and infinite adjustability.
+I had my eye on the newer Vornado 610DC for some time, thanks to two main things: lower energy usage and infinite adjustability (using a rheostat for speed instead of buttons).
 It’s the equivalent of a Vornado 630 medium size fan, but it’s white, a good deal more expensive, and has an ugly “Energy Savings” badge on the front.
-That said, a more adjustable fan than settings 1 through 10 is a dream, and since these fans are designs to be running all the time the energy savings seems like a good idea.
+That said, a more adjustable fan than settings 1 through 4 is a dream, and since these fans are designs to be running all the time the energy savings seems like a good idea.

 The thing to note about Vornado fans is that most only have three or four settings, which is one reason the 610DC is such a great step forward.
 The problem with three settings is that the lowest level, isn’t that low.
 This means Vornado fans are generally quiet given the amount of air they move, not whisper silent, which is what you might be looking for.